Competition and Complexity in Amphiphilic Polymer Morphology: Competitive evolution of amphiphilic suspensions

 For the $\mu_1$ dynamics, as $\eta_1$ and $\eta_2$ are fixed parameters, the temporal evolution of $\mu_1$ traces a vertical line segment on the diagram, with $\mu_1$ decreasing if it is larger than both $\mu_b^*$ and $\mu_\fil^*$ and increasing if it is smaller than both.
-The region bounded by the points $\{\mu_b^*,\mu_\fil^*\}$ is attracting and forward invariant under the flow see Figure\,\ref{f:W-xi} (center).
-Within this invariant region the direction of the flow depends upon the relative sign and overall curvature of the two morphologies; however the total area/length of the morphology with the larger equilibrium value decreases monotonically and the other increases monotonically, so long as the morphologies remain admissible.
-Indeed, although the fingering instability is suffered by the morphology which is growing, barring loss of admissibility, the shrinking morphology generically will suffer extinction in finite time.
-To illustrate the dynamics, consider a hybrid morphology consisting of $N_b$ spherical bilayers of radii $R_1, \ldots, R_{N_b}$ and $\eps^{-1}N_\fil$ circular hoops of radii $r_1, \ldots, r_{N_\fil}$.
-These constant curvature structures are immune to the fingering instabilty, and the radii satisfy
+The $\mu_1$-region bounded by the points $\{\mu_b^*,\mu_\fil^*\}$ is attracting and forward invariant under the flow see Figure\,\ref{f:W-xi} (center).
+Within this invariant region the direction of the flow depends upon the overall curvatures of the two classes of morphologies; however to leading order the total area/length of the codimensional structures with the larger equilibrium value decreases monotonically and the other increases monotonically, so long as the morphologies remain admissible.
+A simulation of the FCH gradient flow with one spherical bilayer and two circular filaments is presented in Figure\,\ref{f:T200} for parameter values for which $\mu_b^*<\mu_\fil^*$.